Nikita Datar / Attachment Styles

 Knowing your attachment pattern tells you the specific work that will shift your relationships most.

-Take the Attachment Quiz →Can attachment style change?
+Take the Attachment Quiz →

 Yes.
 This is one of the most important findings in attachment research: the pattern is not fixed.
 It can shift toward earned security through consistent safe relationships, therapeutic work, and the deliberate healing of early attachment wounds.